wp-plugins/dynamic-dates/readme.txt

 * Fixed: The method used to calculate the current timezone was faulty for some environments (produced '-4' for Toronto instead of '-5' during DST)
 * Fixed: The method used to apply timezones was incorrectly applying it to calculated dates without times (eg. 'next sunday')
 * Added an option to set the Log Level (defaulted to Error) instead of just blindly writing debug lines into debug.log/error.log
-* Fixed: Systems with no ability to format internation dates were incorrectly allowed to enable international formatting
+* Fixed: Systems with no ability to format international dates were incorrectly allowed to enable international formatting

 = 2.0.2 - 2015-01-28 =
 * Fixed: In some PHP environments, the WordPress timezone setting can not be interpreted - the error is DateTimeZone::__construct() [datetimezone.--construct]: Unknown or bad timezone